sortiz/doommoses/README.md

 # Doommoses - a Sacremoses fork

 A Sacremoses fork without the unwanted contractions.
+Work in progress.

 # License